rmp15/cdc_population_monthly_infer/README.md

 # Generate monthly population by sex, age group, county in the United States 1982-2020
-Work in progress by Robbie M Parks\
+Work in progress by Robbie M Parks

 Currenty monthly population (vintage 2020) during 1982 - 2020 for females and males by ten-year age group (0-4,5-14,15-24,...,65-74,75-84,85+ years) for all counties (by FIPS code) in US except Alaska (working on it).

+Actual output to use found at: output/population_processed/10_year_age_groups

 note: please run 0_00_create_folder_structure.R first to create folders which may not be there when first loaded.\
 note: a_03 contains a lookup of FIPS Codes which have been changed over time to be consistent over time.